cockroachdb/docs/src/current/v23.2/cluster-virtualization-overview.md

 ---
 title: Cluster Virtualization Overview
-summary: Learn more about cluster virtualization and how it facilities cluster-to-cluster replication.
+summary: Learn more about cluster virtualization and how it facilitates physical cluster replication.
 toc: true
 docs_area: deploy
 ---